CAO Flathead - Band

 V770 Big Block (7” x 70), SRP per cigar is $9.50

 I received 5 samples of the V554 Camshaft and judging by these sizes, this is the perfect one for me.
 I’m not a huge fan of the bigger ring gauge stuff so this is perfect.
 They are calling the V770 a lancero, but it’s not the traditional lancero size of 7 1/2″ x 38, it’s quite a bit thicker and a little shorter.
 I’m not exactly sure why they are referring to it as a lancero, but it’s up to them.
-Well I think that’s enough of the backstory on this cigar lets get in the weeds and see what its all about!
+Well, I think that’s enough of the backstory on this cigar let’s get in the weeds and see what it’s all about!

 Looks